app-vitals/12-factor-demo/factor-1/YOUTUBE.md

 - Community links and resources

 **Perspective contrast - Conclusion**:
-- **Dan**: "Looking ahead to Factor 2, I'm excited about the software engineering implications of prompt management - how we version, test, and maintain prompts as code."
+- **Dan**: "Looking ahead to Factor 2, I'm excited about applying software engineering principles to prompts - treating them as first-class code artifacts with versioning, testing, and continuous integration."
-- **Dave**: "While I'm thinking about the operational aspects - how we deploy prompts safely, monitor their performance, and ensure they meet security standards."
+- **Dave**: "I'm focused on the operational side - how we deploy prompts safely, prevent prompt injection attacks, and ensure consistent behavior across model versions."
-- **Dan**: "That's the beauty of the 12-Factor methodology - it bridges our different perspectives while giving us a common language."
-- **Dave**: "Exactly.
-Factor 1 gave us the architecture foundation, and Factor 2 will build on that with prompt management practices."
+- **Dan**: "The cool thing is how Factor 1 and 2 fit together so naturally.
+The extraction prompt we just built is exactly what Factor 2 helps you version and manage."
+- **Dave**: "Definitely.
+If Factor 1 gives you architectural guardrails, Factor 2 ensures those guardrails stay in place as your system evolves.
+It's all about maintaining control of our AI systems."
+- **Dan**: "And just like we externalized our parameter extraction in Factor 1, Factor 2 recommends externalizing the prompts themselves for better management."

 **Final perspective integration**:
 - **Dan**: "What I've learned from this collaboration is that security and user experience aren't opposing forces - proper architecture enables both."